SONANATARAJAN/sonanatarajan/README.md

 ---

 ## About Me
-⚡ QA Automation Engineer with **2+ years of experience and active daily GitHub contributions** ⚙️ Skilled in **Java + Selenium + TestNG** automation
+QA Automation Engineer with 2+ years of experience
+⚙️ Skilled in **Java + Selenium + TestNG** automation
 🔁 Expert in **Regression, API & UI Testing**
 🚀 Strong in **Agile & CI/CD Pipelines**